|Graduation Date||Deadline to Submit Application, Fees and Official Transcripts|

 - Your name and degree will be presented to the Board of Trustees on the date of your graduation.
 While degrees are conferred to students after approval from the College’s Board of Trustees the annual Commencement ceremony for graduates and their guests to attend occurs in the Fall.

 - Undergraduate diploma packages will be mailed within ten business days from the date of graduation.
-Masters diplomas are mailed within four weeks from the date of graduation.
+Masters diplomas are mailed within six to eight weeks from the date of graduation.

 - Students can request a duplicate diploma for a fee.